ipums/ipums.github.io/_posts/2017-01-27-Python-Powered-Excel-Macros.md

     }
 ```

-So, when a user in Excel calls the menu item that appears to them as "Hello World", the code specifies that it call PythonTool with the name "hello world", which resolves to calling the HelloWorldTool.
+So, when a user in Excel selects the menu item labelled "Hello World", the PythonTool macro is called with the name "hello world", which in turn, runs the HelloWorldTool in Python.
 Here is the code for that class:

 ``` python
 class HelloWorldTool(tool_base.PythonTool):